The Recency Effect

 In what ways can product designers utilize the recency effect to highlight new features?

-Product designers can leverage the recency effect to make new features stand out in several ways.
-First, they can update the user interface to spotlight the latest features, and ensure these elements catch the user's eye immediately when they log in or open the app.
-Another strategy is to utilize push notifications or email alerts to inform users about new features, and directly draw their attention to updates.
-Designers might also incorporate walkthroughs or tooltips in the product, which guide users through new functionalities when they first encounter them.
-This method not only highlights the new features but also educates users on how to use them effectively.
+Product designers do this in several ways.
+First, they can update the user interface to spotlight the latest features—and make sure these elements catch the user's eye immediately whenever they log in or open the app.
+Another strategy is to use push notifications or email alerts to inform users about new features—and directly draw their attention to updates.
+Designers might also get walkthroughs or tooltips working in the product—which guide users through new functionalities when they first encounter them.
+This method doesn’t just highlight the new features; it also educates users on how to use them effectively.

 These are some approaches that, when designers use them thoughtfully, can harness the recency effect to improve user engagement and satisfaction with the product.